benosho/travel-planner-app/README.md

 ### View the app in your browser at http://localhost:5000

 ## Deployment
-The NLP News Article Evaluator App is hosted for demonstration purposes at https://ngw-sentiment-analysis-app.herokuapp.com/
+The Travel Planner App is hosted for demonstration purposes at https://ngw-travel-planner-app.herokuapp.com/

 ## Release History
 - 1.0.0
-    - First release - 26 Apr 2021
+    - First release - 27 Apr 2021

 ## About this Project
 This project is a requirement on the [Udacity Frontend Developer Nanodegree program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011/)